ch-arslanahmad/demo-repo/README.md

 # demo-repo
-This is a demo repository.
+This is a demo repository where i used commit using CLI & Desktop Github.